hongboooo/hongboooo.github.io/_pages/about.md

 In the iteractive Human-AI co-creation, I explore the mechanism of Human-AI communication and cooperation.
 I focus on user-centered interacive AI system, investigating the role, cooperation mode, and contribution type of AI agent in co-creation process.

 I also focuse on the combination of the two aforementioned directions.
 I explore the intuitive interaction + GenAI in creative work for efficiency enhancement and creativity support.
-I have conducted several studies to study "AR + GenAI", "TUI + GenAI".
+I have conducted several studies in "AR + GenAI", "TUI + GenAI".